framps/raspiBackupDoc/en/src/backup-options.md

 **Note**:
-*raspiBackup* Snapshots are normal backups and not "real" snapshots like those with LVM or BTRFS.
+*raspiBackup* Snapshots are normal backups and not "real" snapshots like those with LVM or btrfs.
 However, hardlinks are used with rsync Backup are used to reduce the snapshot time.

 **Note**: